-took a moment to catch mv breath.
+took a moment to catch my breath.
 "You!"
 I heard the watcher yell.
 "Get moving.
 Don't waste precious time."
 So once more I took my heavy basket and began to pick.
 Row by row, basket by basket, under the burning sun, I picked cotton and so did the other slaves.
 When the day came to an end and the sun, understanding our pain, hid behind the mountain, I heard the whistle ordering us to go back to our cabins, for the day's work was over.

 Mariya's character, Maggie, learns that a friend has been killed for stealing food.
-Disare free!"
+Distraught, she decides to run away and is joined by two other friends:

+As we crossed the border of Canada, I was filled with joy.
+"Larrie!"
+I shouted.
+"We are free!"
 "Free, free," my words echoed through the cave where we stopped to make our new home.
 Then it was quiet.
 We each thought of the horrible place we had escaped, and Matt was first to reply: "We are," he said.
 "But I think about the millions of others."
 And so did I. I thought of the four girls in my cabin, and the hundreds of slaves who were beaten in the fields, and my eyes filled with tears.
 "I wish I could help," I whispered.
 "I wish I could."